Local Feature Matching Using Deep Learning: A Survey: Challenges and Opportunities

 The evolution of methodologies for outlier rejection has been crucial in overcoming the challenges of mismatch elimination, as highlighted by Ma et al.~\cite{ma2019locality}.
 Traditional methods, epitomized by RANSAC~\cite{fischler1981random} and its variants such as USAC~\cite{raguram2012usac} and MAGSAC++~\cite{barath2020magsac++}, have significantly improved efficiency and accuracy in outlier rejection.
 Nonetheless, these approaches are limited by computational time constraints and their suitability for non-rigid contexts.
 Techniques specific to non-rigid scenarios, like ICF~\cite{li2010rejecting}, have shown efficacy in addressing geometric distortions.
 The Advent of Learning-Driven Strategies in Mismatch Elimination The integration of deep learning into mismatch elimination has opened new pathways for enhancing feature matching.
 Yi et al.~\cite{yi2018learning} introduced Context Normalization (CNe), a groundbreaking concept that has transformed wide-baseline stereo correspondences by effectively distinguishing inliers from outliers.
 Expanding upon this, Sun et al.~\cite{sun2020acne} developed Attentive Context Networks (ACNe), which improved the management of permutation-equivariant data through Attentive Context Normalization, yielding significant advancements in camera pose estimation and point cloud classification.
 Zhang et al.~\cite{zhang2019learning} proposed the OANet, a novel methodology that precisely determines two-view correspondences and bolsters geometric estimations using a hierarchical clustering approach.
 Zhao et al.~\cite{zhao2019nm} introduced NM-Net, a layered network focusing on the selection of feature correspondences with compatibility-specific mining, demonstrating outstanding performance in various settings.
 Shape-Former~\cite{chen2023shape} innovatively addresses multimodal and multiview image matching challenges, focusing on robust mismatch removal through a hybrid neural network.
 Leveraging CNNs and Transformers, Shape-Former introduces ShapeConv for sparse matches learning, excelling in outlier estimation and consensus representation while showcasing superior performance.
+Given that RANSAC is an integral part of the matching pipeline, recent innovations have significantly enhanced its integration with deep learning approaches for improved performance.
+DSAC~\cite{brachmann2017dsac} introduces a paradigm shift by making RANSAC differentiable, employing a probabilistic selection mechanism that facilitates its integration into end-to-end trainable deep learning pipelines.
+This innovative approach not only maintains the robustness of traditional RANSAC but also leverages deep learning to directly minimize expected losses.
+On the other hand, CA-RANSAC~\cite{cavalli2023consensus} evolves the RANSAC framework by incorporating an adaptive consensus mechanism through a novel attention layer.
+This mechanism dynamically refines per-point estimation states based on accumulated residuals, enhancing model refinement and sample selection.
 Recent developments like LSVANet~\cite{chen2021lsv}, LGSC~\cite{jiang2022robust}, and HCA-Net~\cite{chen2022hierarchical}, have shown promise in more effectively discerning inliers from outliers.
 These approaches leverage deep learning modules for geometric estimation and feature correspondence categorization, signifying an advancement over conventional methods.